Novak Djokovic: Juan Martín del Potro

 Djokovic and Juan Martín del Potro met 20 times, with Djokovic leading 16–4.
-Djokovic won their first four meetings, before back-to-back victories for del Potro at the 2011 Davis Cup and their Bronze medal match at the 2012 Summer Olympics in straight sets.
+Djokovic won their first four meetings before back-to-back victories for del Potro at the 2011 Davis Cup and their Bronze medal match at the 2012 Summer Olympics in straight sets.
 Djokovic won the next four matches before he lost to del Potro at the 2013 Indian Wells Masters, where the Argentine made his second career Masters final.
-Djokovic got the upper hand on the rivalry once again by winning two of the most important matches between them to date; an epic five-setter at the 2013 Wimbledon Championships semifinals (which was the longest Wimbledon semifinal at the time), and a thrilling three-setter at the 2013 Shanghai Masters final.
+Djokovic got the upper hand on the rivalry once again by winning two of the most important matches between them to date: an epic five-setter at the 2013 Wimbledon Championships semifinals (which was the longest Wimbledon semifinal at the time), and a thrilling three-setter at the 2013 Shanghai Masters final.
 Del Potro upset Djokovic in the first round at the 2016 Rio Olympics in Rio en route to the final.
 In 2018, Djokovic defeated del Potro in three close sets in the final of the US Open, which was the first Grand Slam final for del Potro since his 2009 US Open victory.
-They played their last match at the 2019 Italian Open quarterfinal which Djokovic won in a dramatic three-setter after saving two match points.
+They played their last match at the 2019 Italian Open quarterfinal, which Djokovic won in a dramatic three-setter after saving two match points.

+Other rivalries

+Daniil Medvedev

+Djokovic and Daniil Medvedev have met 15 times, with Djokovic leading 10–5.
+They have contested 4 Grand Slam matches, with Djokovic leading 3–1.
+Their first Grand Slam match came at the 2019 Australian Open 4th round, which Djokovic won in 4 sets.
+Their next 3 encounters at the Majors came in finals, with Djokovic winning the 2021 Australian Open and the 2023 US Open finals, and Medvedev winning his first major title at the 2021 US Open against Djokovic in the final, also ending Djokovic's quest for a calendar-year Grand Slam.
+Medvedev replaced Djokovic as the world No. 1 player when he rose to the top ranking for the first time in February 2022.
+All 3 Grand Slam finals between Djokovic and Medvedev were straight set wins.
+The second set of the 2023 US Open, which Djokovic eventually won in a tiebreaker after a grueling 104-minute battle, was one of the longest sets in US Open history.